google/flutter-desktop-embedding/plugins/README.md

 This directory contains three types of plugins:
 * `example_plugin`, which like `example/` will eventually be replaced by `flutter create -t plugin` support for desktop.
-* `flutter_plugins`, which contain desktop implementations of plugins from [the flutter/plugins repository](https://github.com/flutter/plugins)
-  that are expected to move to an official location once the plugin APIs are sufficiently stable.
+* `flutter_plugins`, which contain Windows and Linux implementations of plugins from [the flutter/plugins repository](https://github.com/flutter/plugins) that are expected to move to that repository once the plugin APIs are sufficiently stable.
 * Plugins that prototype functionality that will likely become part of Flutter itself.